 Volunteer - Share your talent, time and treasure with us!
 Serve as a tutor, a mentor or a lunch buddy.
 Visit your child's class to talk about your career or your hobbies.
-For specifics on volunteering, contact the school and ask for the family school advocate or family involvement staff member.
+For specifics on volunteering, contact the school and ask for the family school advocate or volunteer coordinator.